MarionBml/deezer-dataset/README.md

 # 🎶 My Deezer data info

-A simple Streamlit app showing music data from Marion's listening history from 2019 to 2024 on Deezer.
+A simple Streamlit app showing music data from Marion's listening history from 2019 to 2024 on Deezer & Spotify.

 ### How to run it on your own machine